Mohammed Abdullahi Abubakar: Early life

 Mohammed Abubakar was born in Gombe, to the family of Late Alhaji Abdullahi Abubakar (ACP rtd).
 He attended Jos Native Authority Primary School from 1963 to 1968 and proceeded to Tudun Wada Primary School Kano in 1969.
 He then gained admission into Government College Kano (Rumfa College, Kano) for his Secondary School education from 1970 to 1974.

 he crowned as first Makama Babba of Bauchi.

 Education

 On completion of his Secondary School education, Barrister Mohammed A. Abubakar proceeded to School of Basic Studies, Ahmadu Bello University Zaria for one year pre-degree programme.
 He was among the first set of students of School of Basic Studies of Ahmadu Bello University Zaria in 1974.
 From 1975 to 1978 he studied at the Faculty of law, Ahmadu Bello University Zaria where he got his LLB Hons.

 He proceeded to the Nigerian Law School, Lagos from 1978 to 1979 for his BL course.
-He was called to bar after successfully completing the course and from 1979-1980, during his National Youth Service Corps, he lectured at Rivers State College of Science and Technology (presently University of Science and Technology, Rivers State).
+He was called to bar after successfully completing the course and from 1979 to 1980, during his National Youth Service Corps, he lectured at Rivers State College of Science and Technology (presently University of Science and Technology, Rivers State).